Skip to main content

 • PlayVS Tip: Have a computer ready so students can quickly sign up on PlayVS.com.

-• This will be determined by your IT department.
-Keep in mind that you can have multiple teams within the same esport so the number of computers is your biggest limiting factor.
+• Keep in mind that you can have multiple teams within the same esport so the number of computers is your biggest limiting factor.

 5. Build Your Program

-Holding practices, events, and tryouts are good next steps for building your program.
+Practice makes perfect for building your program!
 Some coaches use our Discord channel to organize scrimmage matches against other schools in their state or across the nation.
 Here are some other suggestions that may help build your program:

 Tip: Some teams may travel to local game centers or colleges for their scheduled matches if needed.
 Confirm any off-site matches with a PlayVS League Official.